The Cost of Jobsite Injuries & How Scissor Lifts Can Save You Money

 - Overtime incurred as existing workforce fills the void

-- Time spent by administrators, supervisors, safety personnel, and many others who must handle the claim
+- Time spent by administrators, supervisors, safety personnel, & others who handle the claim

-- Lost productivity related to work rescheduling, new employee learning curves, and accommodating the injured employee
+- Lost productivity related to work rescheduling, new employee learning curves, & accommodating the injured employee

-- Cost to clean, repair and replace equipment damaged by the accident
+- Cost to clean, repair, & replace equipment damaged by the accident

 The Cost of a Jobsite Injury Claim